 - Stop the engine and let it cool before handling fuel.

 - Keep heat, sparks, and flame away.

 - Handle fuel only outdoors.

-- Keep away from your vehicle.

 - Wipe up spills immediately.

 INFREQUENT OR OCCASIONAL USE

 If your outboard motor will be used on an infrequent or intermittent basis, please refer to the fuel section of the STORAGE chapter (p.120) for additional information regarding fuel deterioration.